 - The communities served are aptly described as nations, and these nations exhibit an exceptionally wide variety of social, economic, and cultural characteristics.
-Even so, most Indian nations face severe social and economic problems. - Departments serving most residents of Indian Country are administered either by the BIA or by tribes through a contractual arrangement with the BIA. - Departments have limited resources with which to accomplish their mission.
-This is exemplified by the typical department, which patrols a large land area with a small number of police officers, works with older equipment and facilities, and depends on a relatively small operating budget. - The criminal justice system within which departments operate is similar to that of non-Indian communities, except for the stricter limits on tribal jurisdiction and the more prominent role of Federal agencies.
+Even so, most Indian nations face severe social and economic problems. - Departments serving most of the residents of Indian Country are administered either by tribes through a contractual arrangement with the BIA or directly by the BIA.